Interpreting The Insight 2023 Sales KPI Report - Kellblog

 - I’ve never heard of SaaS quick ratio before, but from finance class I remember that the quick ratio is a liquidity metric, so I’m curious.

-- I wouldn’t view pipeline coverage as a sales productivity metric, but agree it should be included in the list and I view its placement in that group as harmless.
+- I wouldn’t view pipeline coverage as a sales productivity metric, but agree it should be included in the list and I view its placement as harmless.

 Now, I’ll share my reactions as I go row-by-row: